-Award funding will be provided to the lead investigator and/or co-leads, project assistants, or other local collaborators in the form of a fellowship.
+Award funding will be provided to the lead investigator and/or co-leads, project assistants, or other local collaborators.
 Once the steps below are completed, these payments will be sent directly to the award recipients as designated in the budget to cover project-related expenses or time dedicated to data collection, analysis efforts, or the dissemination of results.

 The funding can be distributed across team members as designated by the lead investigator (for example, 50% of the award sent to the lead, 25% to the co-lead, and 25% to a local collaborator).
 No more than five recipients can be designated for any one award.

 Award funding will be processed after proposals are accepted and awards are announced.
 To receive the award funding, the designated recipients will need to return: